infosecn1nja/Red-Teaming-Toolkit/README.md

 * **ADACLScanner** one script for ACL's in Active Directory. https://github.com/canix1/ADACLScanner
 * **LAPSToolkit** a tool to audit and attack LAPS environments. https://github.com/leoloobeek/LAPSToolkit
 * **PingCastle** is a free, Windows-based utility to audit the risk level of your AD infrastructure and check for vulnerable practices. https://www.pingcastle.com/download
+* **RiskySPNs** is a collection of PowerShell scripts focused on detecting and abusing accounts associated with SPNs (Service Principal Name). https://github.com/cyberark/RiskySPN

 ### Local Escalation
 * **UACMe** is an open source assessment tool that contains many methods for bypassing Windows User Account Control on multiple versions of the operating system. https://github.com/hfiref0x/UACME